tutek1/DTLabs/02_Player/lab02.md

 velocity.z += direction.z * delta * acceleration
 ```

-Playing the game now, you can see that the player easily accelerates the crazy speeds.
+Playing the game now, you can see that the player easily accelerates to crazy speeds.
 It feels like being on an extremely slippery ice.

 ### Max speed
-Now we need to clamp (limit) the max speed of the player based on the `speed` parameter.
-We also need to be careful not to limit the `Y` component, since that is controlled by gravity and jumping, not the `_movement()` function.
+Now we need to **clamp** (limit) the max speed of the player based on the `speed` parameter.
+We also need to be careful not to limit the `Y` component of `velocity`, since that is controlled by gravity and jumping, not the `_movement()` function.

 Let's create a new velocity variable with only the `x` and `z` components to test the max speed.
-Paste this code under the `velocity` change we added above:
+Paste this code **under** the `velocity` change we replaced above:

 ```GDScript
 var horizontal_velocity : Vector3 = Vector3(velocity.x, 0, velocity.z)